ip999/example-voting-app/README.md

 Basic getting started:

-(check if needed) Enable compute API..
+Clone this repo `git clone https://github.com/ip999/example-voting-app.git`

+From within the repo directory `cd example-voting-app`:

-`gcloud services enable compute.googleapis.com' can take a couple of minutes
+`make enable-apis` to Enable the (compute API) can take a couple of minutes (other APIs may be needed?)

 `make create-cluster` to create the kubernetes cluster on GKE (takes a couple of minutes)

 `make create-deployments` to deploy the vote application

-`kubectl get services` to get the EXTERNAL-IP for "vote" and "result"
+`make get-vote-ip` to get the EXTERNAL-IP for "vote" and `make get-result-ip` for "result"

-The vote interface is available on port 5000, the result one is available on port 5001.
+This will also include the port numbers.
+By default the vote interface is available on port 5000, result is available on port 5001.

-`make run-art` to generate some artificial load ** not completed the automation yet, currently the appropate URL needs adding manually
+TODO: `make run-art` to generate some artificial load ** not completed the automation yet, currently the appropate URL needs adding manually